socialvibe/truex-ctv-web-reference-app/platforms/FireTV/README.md

 ## History.back blocking

-To reiterate again, the Fire TV / Android requires back actions from the remote control are fielded as `history.back()` actions.
+To reiterate again, the Fire TV / Android has back actions from the remote control fielded as `history.back()` actions.
 As such, custom `popstate` event handling will be required to allow your app to cooperate with true[X]'s own back action blocking needed to control a user's prematurely exiting from an ad.

 In particular, on the Fire TV, the back action key event cannot be reliably overridden, and one must process `history.back()` actions instead via the `popstate` event handler.